Euclideon/vaultclient/docs/UserGuide.md

 ## FAQs

 Why can't I see my image?
-> Try adjusting the viewport settings until the image appears.<br>
+> Check that you haven't configured the **View Distance** in viewport settings to a small distance.
+The default minimum is 200 metres, but you can override this value by holding the `Ctrl` key as you click in the View Distance field.<br>
-> Ensure you have loaded and enabled the layer in the scene viewer pane.
+> Ensure the model is enabled: a tick should appear in the tickbox next to the model name in the Scene Explorer window.

 How can I turn the compass off?
 > Visualisation pane on the right hand side in settings, press the checkbox and you've toggled it off.

 How do I lock altitude when moving the camera?
-> Press Space bar to toggle, or press the local altitude button in the 'status' window (top left of the Scene window)
+> Press the `Space bar` to toggle, or press the lock altitude button in the 'status' window (top left of the Scene window).
+See [**5.
+Scene Info and Controls**](#5-scene-info-and-controls) for more information.

 How do I load my previous projects?
-> Press Projects, and view the list previous Euclideon Vault projects from the dropdown box.
+> Press Projects, and view the list of hosted Euclideon Vault projects from the dropdown box.
+You can also load a project that you saved to disk by selecting `Import` from the Project menu and browsing to where you saved your \<project\>.json file.

 How do I convert into UDS?
-> Converting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the converted file.
+> Select the Convert window and type the destination path and name for the converted file in the `Output Name` field (the sytem will add the .uds extension once you click out of that field if you don't enter it).
+Drag and drop the file you want to convert on to the Convert window.
+Fill out other fields as required.
 Refer to [**8.
 Convert**](#8-convert) in this guide for detailed instructions.

 A converting error occured, what do I do?
-> Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data integrity.
-(Visuals may vary)
+> Due to either corrupt or incomplete data, clicking the 'Continue processing after corrupt/incomplete data (where possible)' tickbox will let the conversion process know that it should attempt to complete the convert process, ignoring data integrity.
+Euclideon cannot guarantee that the model will convert correctly or that if it does, it will be a useful rendering.

 I am dragging my file to convert onto the convert window, but nothing is  happening.
 What do I do?
 > Confirm that the file type is supported for conversion by Vault.
-> If you have had your Euclideon Vault interface opened for multiple days, we suggest you log out and log back in again.
+> If you have not closed out of your Euclideon Vault interface for a number of days, we suggest you quit out of the Euclideon Vault interface (System --> Quit), rerun the VaultClient.exe, and log back in again.
 Try the drag and drop again.

 I want to demonstrate key features of my 3D model, how can I do that?
 > Check out the [Visualisation](#visualisation) dropdown box in the Settings pane, on the right hand side of the viewport in Euclideon Vault Client.